 It makes the pie bigger for them.

 Having fewer early-stage investors means there’s more pie to go around.

-Many of our clients have used our funding to scale their companies and earn better term sheets from prospective investors, and many of our clients have gone on to raise VC funding.
+There’s also no valuation event, which helps keep everything simple.
+Our clients have used our funding to scale their companies and earn better term sheets from prospective investors, and many of our clients go on to raise VC funding.